YKLoh666/AACS3013-Past-Year-Answer/2022-MAY/answer.md

 a)

 - Insertion Anomaly: Insertion of new customer data requires to insert redundant home and staff data.
-- Modification Anomaly: Modification of price per night data of H01 needs to be made to all records that contains the specific home ID H01 to avoid data inconsistency.
+- Modification Anomaly: Modification of price per night data of H01 needs to be made to all data that contains the specific home ID H01 to avoid data inconsistency.
-- Deletion Anomaly: Deletion of H04 will cause the customer C002 record to be removed from the database.
+- Deletion Anomaly: Deletion of H04 will cause the customer C002 data to be removed from the database.

 b)